duzxun/Unboxing-Engineering/README.md

 Through an interactive 3D model of an iPhone, users can explore 19 components and learn how various engineering fields like electrical, mechanical, software, and more come together to create a technological product.

+Read more about it here: [Unboxing Engineering, An Interactive Educational Website Project](https://d-uzun.wixsite.com/deniz-uzun/post/unboxing-engineering)

 # Live Demo
 You can visit the live website here: [Unboxing Engineering](https://unboxingengineering-npsg.onrender.com)